chasekbryan/threat-analyzer/README.md

 ⸻

-Table of Contents
-# Features
-# Prerequisites
-# Installation
-# Configuration
-# Usage
-# Basic Command
-# Options
-# Examples
-# Customization
-# Keyword File
-# Running Tests
-# Troubleshooting
-# License

 ⸻

 Features
-# Fetches the latest original tweet (excluding retweets and replies) of a specified X user using the Twitter API v2.
+- Fetches the latest original tweet (excluding retweets and replies) of a specified X user using the Twitter API v2.
-# Retrieves recent replies to that tweet via Twitter’s “search recent” endpoint.
+- Retrieves recent replies to that tweet via Twitter’s “search recent” endpoint.
-# Classifies each reply into one of five threat levels based on configurable keyword lists:
+- Classifies each reply into one of five threat levels based on configurable keyword lists:
-# Blue (severity 1)
+- Blue (severity 1)
-# Green (2)
+- Green (2)
-# Yellow (3)
+- Yellow (3)
-# Orange (4)
+- Orange (4)
-# Red (5)
+- Red (5)
-# Prints a color-coded summary to the terminal.
+- Prints a color-coded summary to the terminal.
-# Optionally dumps full JSON output to a file.
+- Optionally dumps full JSON output to a file.
-# Includes a built-in smoke test mode (--test).
+- Includes a built-in smoke test mode (--test).

 ⸻